averjee/drdoctor/README.md

 # Acknowledgements

-Thanks to Dr Doctor for giving me the opportunity to do the technial challenge.<br><br>
+Thanks to DrDoctor for giving me the opportunity to do the technial challenge.<br><br>
-The Logo used for this test was supplied by Dr Doctor to be used only for this project.
+The Logo used for this test was supplied by DrDoctor to be used only for this project.